klaviyo-labs/klaviyo-api-guides/README.md

 * Where can I find Klaviyo's SDKs?
 * Why is this guide in Python and not JavaScript?
 * Where can I find examples of custom integrations using JavaScript?
-* Why do some metrics appear twice in my account?
+* Why might some metrics appear twice in my account?
-* What's the difference between metrics and events
+* How are metrics and events related?
-* Why is my API response a 202?
-* Why is my API response a NoneType?
 * Do I need to provide a schema for new event types?
 * What happens if I upload events with the wrong data type?
-* Why is Klaviyo rejecting a correctly formatted phone number?
 * How can event data be used in Flows/Templates?
+* Why is my API response a 202?
+* Why is my API response a NoneType?
 * How can rate limit issues be mitigated?
+* Why may Klaviyo reject a correctly formatted phone number?

 ### These guides are best viewed on NBViewer